 PART EXPLANATION 1 Take-up Spool Takes up the exposed film as it comes from the sprocket.
 2 Take-up Spindle Rotates the take-up spool and winds up the exposed film.
 3 Catch Fastens door.
 4 Door Separates the supply spool and take-up spool.
 5 Top of Spool Container Covers the unexposed film, Fig. 3, page 7.
 6 Bottom of Spool Container Holds the spool of unexposed film, Fig. 3, page 7.
 7 Leader Protects unexposed film before loading, Fig. 4, page 8.
-8 Knob Used for moving footage indicator, Fig. 5, page 9.
+8 Lever Used for moving footage indicator, Fig. 5, page 9.
 9 Supply Spool Holds the unexposed film, Fig. 5, page 9.
 10 Supply Spool Spindle Furnishes a bearing for supply spool, Fig. 5, page 9.
 11 Roller Guide for leader and film as it leaves supply spool.
-12 Sprocket Draws film off the supply spool and feeds it to take-up spool.
-Upper Loop Lower Loop Indicate size and shape of upper and lower loops when thread- ing leader.
-15 16 Upper Sprocket Clamp Lower Sprocket Clamp Keep the leader and film perforations meshed with the sprocket teeth.
+12 Sprocket Draws film off the supply spool and feeds it to take-up spool Upper Loop Lower Loop Indicate size and shape of upper and lower loops when thread- ing leader.
+Upper Sprocket Clamp Lower Sprocket Clamp Keep the leader and film perforations meshed with the sprocket teeth.
 17 Guide Guides leader and film upwards after leaving sprocket.
 18 Guide Bar Keeps the leader and film in proper position as it leaves the sprocket and is wound onto the take-up spool.
 19 Locking Lever Locks motor while threading leader.
 20 Slot Film passes through slot in gate to position behind lens.
 21 Tension Lever Keeps tension on film after it is wound onto take-up spool.
-22 Knurled-Nut For adjusting pointer on footage indicator, Fig. 14, page 18.
-23 Pointer Indicates how much film remains in camera, Fig. 14, page 18 24 Winding Handle Used for winding motor, Fig. 15, page 19.
+22 Knurled Nut For adjusting pointer on footage indicator.
+23 Pointer Indicates how much film remains in camera, Fig. 14, page 18.
+24 Winding Handle Used for winding motor, Fig. 15, page 19.
 25 Exposure Lever Controls motor, turns it on or off, Fig. 15, page 19.
 26 Shaft Connects winding handle with motor, Fig. 15, page 19.
-27 Spring Keeps winding handle in place when not in use, Fig. 15, page 19 28 28 Screws Hold the gate in position.
+27 Spring Keeps winding handle in place when not in use, Fig. 15, page 19.
+28 28 Post A Screw Hold the gate in position.
+29 Focusing Scale Focuses camera for different distances.
 30 31 Sight Finder Locates the subject with camera held at eye level.
+32 Diaphragm Lever Adjusts the diaphragm openings.
+22 Screws Fasten lens to camera, Fig. 18, page 24.